 I love Fritos.
 You know – those salty, crunchy corn chips – perfect for every occasion.
 I believe Fritos are what God intended when he made corn (and I suspect the Mayans would have discovered the Frito long ago had they not been distracted by the discovery of beer).

 My point is, I just love Fritos!
 No dip is complete, no party is really started without the smell of a freshly opened bag of Fritos or similar corn chips.
 But this is not an editorial about party snacks… This is about something distantly related to the inviting smell of Fritos, yet decidedly inedible…Dog feet!
 Or, at other times – it may be the ears expelling this pungent Odor!

 That’s right.
-Strangely, I didn’t quite get it – why a foot (or troubled ear) would smell much like my favorite style of corn chip?
+Strangely, I didn’t quite get it – why a foot (or troubled ear) would smell somewhat like my favorite style of corn chip?
 That’s just wrong.
 Nevertheless, I was curious to know why a dog’s paws, ears or other body parts, could have accumulated this pungent smell.
 While pleasant on the snack table, certainly NOT so pleasant on the pet.

 It’s caused by bacteria and yeast…nestled deep in the dark, moist, furry folds of paw pads (or ear crannies); perfect breeding grounds for trillions of bacteria and expelled yeast cells that the bacteria are feeding on!

 Gross?
 Yes… but, is this a serious ‘paw’ problem?
 Not necessarily.

 First, it’s worth noting that many folks have already decided that this corn foot thing is ‘normal’ – just Google ‘Frito feet’ and settle in to read some entertaining material.